 Glass, painted steel, silicone, monofilament, shark and formaldehyde solution - Stephen and Alexandra Cohen Foundation Collection

 My Bed is Tracey Emin's own bed and its surrounding detritus, removed from her home and installed in a gallery space.
 Emin claims it is a faithful reconstruction of the scene she witnessed after coming round from a four-day stint of depression caused by a relationship breakdown - complete with used condoms, dirty underwear, stained sheets, old Kleenex, and cigarette butts.
 The piece is typical of Emin's distinctive brand of confessional art, where even the darkest and most embarrassing details of her life are used as artistic fodder for drawings, installations, and sculptures.
 My Bed caused huge controversy in the British tabloid press when it was nominated for the Turner Prize for contemporary British art in 1999.
-Japanese performance artists Yuan Chai and Jian Jun Xi enhanced the piece's notoriety when they jumped and pillow fought on it while it was on display at Tate Britain, London.
+Chinese performance artists Yuan Chai and Jian Jun Xi enhanced the piece's notoriety when they jumped and pillow fought on it while it was on display at Tate Britain, London.